 Chung Nguyen (b.
 1990) is a Vietnamese artist, choreographer, and movement educator based in Ho Chi Minh City, Vietnam.
 Chung’s ongoing practice explores the interface between dance, performance art, and somatic studies to embody the concept of the body-mind relationship.
 Chung’s works focus on the experience and sensations of the body in relation to bodily movement, touch, vocal sounds, time and space, and the interplay with objects.

 Working as an independent artist since 2017, Chung presented the first solo dance work A trip of, presented in Switzerland and Singapore.
-Remarkably, in 2019, Chung presented The Hooks: No.2, in which the artist experiments with the form of performance art, on the roof of a building at Time Between Project: Ether, where the artist performed with 300 clothing hangers, tried one by one until the body turned red and blue.
+Remarkably, in 2019, Chung presented The Hooks: No.2, in which Chung experiments with the form of performance art, on the roof of a building at Time Between Project: Ether, where the artist performed with 300 clothing hangers, wore one by one until the body turned red and blue.
 As the artist described: “In the process of making and performing this work, I found it was immensely challenging, interesting and paradox process within myself, in a sense of self-expressive decision making as to begin a new journey into the unknown territory that was driven by curiosity.
 The experience was unforgettable and transformed”.

 Since then, Chung’s individual works, and collaborations with other artists/performers in dance, visual art, and sound art have been presented on stage, and in gallery spaces and site-specific performances across Vietnam, America, Malaysia, Korea, Singapore, and Switzerland.

 Completed artist-in residencies such as Deep in the Mountains (Korea), Southeast Asia Choreolab, (Malaysia), The International Choreographers Residency-American Dance Festival (Durham, USA), Southeast Asia Choreographers Network #2 & #3, and performed as a guest artist in community project Memento Mori (Vietnam).

 Chung has received funding support from Asian Cultural Council, in partnership with Kelola Foundation, Prince Claus Fund, and Goethe-Institut Ho Chi Minh City.